Best Steam summer sale 2019 deals

 Originally published June 25, 10:24 a.m.
 PT.

-Discuss: Best Steam summer sale 2019 deals: Ark: Survival Evolved, MK11 and changes to Grand Prix
+Discuss: Best Steam summer sale 2019 deals: Monster Hunter World, Hitman 2 and more deep discounts

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.